warp-ds/tech-docs/docs/components/select/elements.md

 ```

 #### Hint text
-Selects can provide additional context with `hint` if the label and placeholder
-aren't enough.
-You can force the hint text to always display by setting the
+w-select can provide additional context with `hint` if the label and placeholder aren't enough.
+You can force the hint text to always display by setting the `always` prop.
-`always` prop.

 ```js
 <w-select label="A label" hint="This is a hint" always>